 Feeding Marbled Crayfish

-They are omnivore and utilize a wide range of food sources.
+They are omnivores and utilize a wide range of food sources.
 However, according to the scientific studies and experience of many aquarists, detritus and algae are the most important food sources in the diet of the Marbled crayfish.

 Another fact that you have to keep in mind is that they also feed on plants.
 So you will need to watch out when you are putting them inside any tanks that have live plants because they are going to eat them up.